Telluride, Colorado Information

-This is my favorite trail in Telluride, a long, highly scenic hike crossing a high saddle separating two gorgeous alpine basins.
-The trail traverses meadows filled with thigh-high wildflowers and serves up spectacular views of the high peaks surrounding Telluride and the San Miguel Mountains in the Lizard Head Wilderness.
+This is my favorite hike in Telluride.
+The trail crosses a high saddle separating two gorgeous alpine basins, traverses meadows filled with thigh-high wildflowers and serves up spectacular views of the high peaks surrounding the Telluride Valley and the San Miguel Mountains in the Lizard Head Wilderness.

 Distance: 8.0 - 8.8 miles (Round Trip)